-The Group (i) incurred a substantial loss of approximately HK\$20,987,000 for the year ended 31 December 2021 and had net current liabilities and deficiency in assets of approximately HK\$33,259,000 and HK\$30,535,000, respectively, as at 31 December 2021; and (ii) only had cash and cash equivalents of approximately HK\$1,469,000 as at 31 December 2021 to meet its financial obligations as at that date.
-These conditions indicate the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
+The Group (i) incurred a substantial loss of approximately HK\$18,936,000 during the year ended 31 December 2022 and had net current liabilities and deficiency in assets of approximately HK\$38,909,000 and HK\$46,016,000, respectively, as at 31 December 2022; and (ii) had cash and cash equivalents of approximately of HK\$2,495,000 only to meet its financial obligations.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.

-Notwithstanding the aforesaid conditions, the consolidated financial statements have been prepared on a going concern basis because the Directors have prepared a cash flow forecast of the Group and are satisfied that the Group will have sufficient working capital to finance its operations and to meet its financial obligations as and when they fall due for at least 12 months from 31 December 2021 after taking into account of the following measures:
+Notwithstanding the aforesaid conditions, the consolidated financial statements have been prepared on a going concern basis because the Directors have prepared a cash flow forecast of the Group and are satisfied that the Group will have sufficient working capital to finance its operations and to meet its financial obligations as and when they fall due for at least 12 months from 31 December 2022 after taking into account of the following measures:

-- (i) the Company has obtained a letter of undertaking from Mr. Qin Bohan ("Mr. Qin"), an executive Director, pursuant to which Mr. Qin agreed not to demand for repayment of (a) the loan from him with a principal amount of HK\$8,000,000; and (b) the amount due to him of approximately HK\$501,000 as at 31 December 2021 until the Group is in a position to do so.
-The loan and the amount due to Mr. Qin are interest-free, unsecured and have no fixed terms of repayment; - (ii) in addition to the loan provided by Mr. Qin as stated above, the Company and Mr. Qin entered into another loan facility agreement on 28 August 2021, pursuant to which, Mr. Qin further granted an unsecured interest-free loan facility up to HK\$30,000,000 to the Company for a term of two years expiring on 27 August 2023, none of which has been utilised as at 31 December 2021 and the date of approving these consolidated financial statements;
+- (i) The Company has obtained a letter of undertaking from Mr. Qin Bohan ("Mr. Qin"), an executive director of the Company, that he would not demand for repayment of the loan with principal amount of HK\$8,000,000as at 31 December 2022 until the Company is in a position to do so.
+The loan from Mr. Qin is interest-free, unsecured and has no fixed terms of repayment. - (ii) In addition to the loan provided by Mr. Qin as stated above, the Company and Mr. Qin entered into another loan agreement on 28 August 2021, pursuant to which, Mr. Qin further granted an unsecured interest-free loan facility up to HK\$30,000,000 to the Company for a term of two years expiring on 27 August 2023, none of which has been utilised as at 31 December 2022 and the date of approving these consolidated financial statements.

-2.1 BASIS OF PREPARATION (Continued)
+2.1 BASIS OF PREPARATION (CONTINUED)